auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 <%= include('../_includes/_api_auth_preamble') %>

+## Validate Access Tokens

-### Install the Dependencies
+### Install dependencies

 Protecting your Laravel API requires a middleware which will check for and verify an `access_token` in the `Authorization` header of an incoming HTTP request.
-You can use the middleware provided in the **[laravel-auth0](https://github.com/auth0/laravel-auth0)** package.
+You can use the middleware provided in the [laravel-auth0](https://github.com/auth0/laravel-auth0) package.

 Install `laravel-auth0` using **Composer**.